Bira/octopus-carnival/_drafts/wir-mm-4e-efreet.md

     - lets-read
 ---

-Efreet are drawn from Middle Eastern mythology and Islamic tradition, which say it's a type of djinn often depicted as evil and associated with death.
-They've been in D&D at least since the days of First Edition as the official fire genies (other elements having their own genies as well).
+Efreets are drawn from Middle Eastern mythology and Islamic tradition, which say they're a type of djinn often depicted as evil and associated with death.
+They've been in D&D at least since the days of First Edition as the official fire genies (other elements have their own genies as well).
 They're present both on the Monster Manual and on the Monster Vault.

 ## The Lore

-Like in most editions, the Efreet in Fourth are fire genies, and are usually evil antagonists.
+Like in most editions, the Efreets in Fourth are fire genies, and are usually evil antagonists.
 They come from the Elemental Chaos, where their civilization is one of the most ordered things in that chaotic plane.